garceteclaudio/challenge_mobile_test_automation/README.md

 ## Overview
 This project is a technical challenge for PinApp, implementing automated tests for:
-1. Mobile testing of the Amazon app (login functionality)
+1. Mobile testing of the Amazon app (login and search product functionality)
-2. API integration testing
+2. API integration testing (POST and GET)

 ## 📌 Project Details
 **Author**: Claudio Rodolfo Garcete